 But the story of Pearls meant so much to me that I pushed on, thinking I would just perform it for family and friends and see how it went from there.

 I wrote and performed Pearls at the 2018 Adelaide Fringe.
 In that show, I told the story of my mother's strange pearls of wisdom.
-Since then, it has grown into a trilogy titled You Can't Hide in the Desert, and comprising the three shows Pearls, The Forgettory and I Made an Adult.
-Together, they explore family memory and identity across different life events.
+Since then, it has grown into a series of six shows all exploring identity, family memory and grief across different life events.

-Each show is debuted at the Adelaide Fringe, and I regularly tour to regional South Australia and (now covid is less restrictive) interstate.
+I have debuted the shows at the Adelaide Fringe, and I now regularly tour to regional South Australia and interstate.
+I especially love sharing the stories in regional towns and areas.